Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: ASSUMPTIONS NOTATIONS

-\end{definition} A complete round of Simple Round Robin occurs when all players have pulled every arm once.
+\begin{definition}[Simple Round Robin Scheduling] In this protocol, each player \( p \in \{1, \dots, M\} \) begins by pulling arm \( p \) in the first round.
+In round \( i \geq 1 \), player \( p \) pulls arm \( (p + i-1) \bmod K. \) Arm 0 is to be interpreted as arm $K$. \end{definition} For simplicity, assume \( K \geq M \), and this assumption can be relaxed with minor modifications to the algorithm, while the instance-dependent \( \tilde{O}(1/\Delta) \) regret guarantees remain unchanged (see Appendix~\ref{sec: M K assumption}).
+A complete round of Simple Round Robin occurs when all players have pulled every arm once.
 This scheduling ensures systematic exploration of all arms without collisions.
-Figure \ref{fig:single_rr} shows an example with 3 players and 5 arms.
 We denote \(\text{RR}([K],w)\) as \(w\) consecutive pulls under Simple Round Robin Scheduling on \([K]\) arms.

 \begin{definition}[\(\psi\)-Grouped Round Robin Scheduling] In this procedure, players are divided into groups of size \( \psi \) for \(\psi\in [M]\).
 If the total number of players \(M\) is not divisible by \(\psi\), the remaining players form a smaller group.
 Each group then performs a standard Round Robin exploration over all arms as a single unit.
 To ensure complete coverage, the procedure is repeated twice.
 During the second round, players who were previously in a smaller group are prioritized to be placed in a full group of size \(\psi\).
 This repetition is necessary because without it, some players would have less information about the capacity of arms when \(\psi\) players pull them simultaneously. \end{definition} Figure~\ref*{fig:2grouped_rr} illustrates an example of 2-Grouped Round Robin with 3 players and 5 arms.
-A complete \emph{Grouped Round Robin Session} consists of sequentially executing \( \psi \)-Grouped Round Robin for each \( \psi = 1 \) to \( m \), where \( m \) denotes the number of \emph{active players} in the current epoch--i.e., players who are still exploring arms.
+A complete \emph{Grouped Round Robin Session} consists of sequentially executing \( \psi \)-Grouped Round Robin for each \( \psi = 1 \) to \( m \), where \( m \) denotes the number of \emph{active players} who are still exploring arms in the current epoch.
 Note that Simple Round Robin is equivalent to 1-Grouped Round Robin.